Get a free estimate

 |Surface Tension||Highest||Professional||Above Average Durability|

 |Brush||Lower||Easy / DIY||Durable|

 |Foam||Lower||Easy / DIY||Not Durable|

 Gutter guards can be purchased directly from the manufacturer or bought from a home supplier.
-The gutter guards you purchase will come ready for installation, but there is still some prep work that you must ensure before your installation and even before the purchase of gutter guards.
+The gutter guards you buy will come ready for installation, but there is still some prep work that you must ensure before your installation and even before the purchase of gutter guards.
 Here are the proper steps to prepare for installing a gutter guard.

 Once you have the gutters cleaned, we recommend testing them.
 You can do this with a regular garden hose and simply run water through the gutter system to see if it is functioning the way it should.
-Testing gutters is something that only takes a few minutes but should be done before the gutter guards are put on.
+Testing gutters only takes a few minutes but should be done before the gutter guards are put on.

-Once you have cleaned and purchased your new gutter guards, you can now start gathering the tools necessary for the install.
+Once you have cleaned and purchased your new gutter guards, you can now start gathering the tools necessary for the installation.
 You will need a ladder that is sturdy and durable.
 Ensure that you feel comfortable on the ladder before using it.
 In addition, it is a good idea to gather tools that you need like a screwdriver, screw gun, tape measure, and more.
 The type of gutter guard you decide to install will help you determine which tools you need.